apache/pulsar-site/versioned_docs/version-2.9.x/about.md

 import BlockLink from "@site/src/components/ui/BlockLink";
 import { docUrl } from "@site/src/utils/index";

-# Welcome to the Apache Pulsar documentation portal
+# Welcome to the Apache Pulsar™ documentation portal
 ***

 ## Choose your path....